lou-i0/AI-assistant-Web-Application/readme.md

  - AI - Artificial Intelligence
  - LLM - Large Language Model
  - Assistants API -  A tool for developers from open ai platform to craft powerful AI assistants to do a an array of tasks.
+ - Thread - a conversation bucket between a user and the asssistant to converse.(I like the term conversation bucket more!)

  I would like to thank the folks at freecode camp for the inspiration behind this exercise, with the following tutorial to help me learn this area :